Welcome International Students

 Applying for a Visa

-To learn more about applying for a visa, understand current requirements, and get updates on recent developments visit: http://travel.state.gov/visa/temp/types/types_1270.html .
-If you are a J-1 Visa Holder, go to J-1 Visa Holders Questions and Answers.
+To learn more about applying for a visa, understand current requirements, and get updates on recent developments visit: https://travel.state.gov/content/travel/en/us-visas/study.html.
+If you are a J-1 Visa Holder, go to J-1 Visa Common Questions.

 Working in the United States

 Students who would like to work in the United States can check the E-Verify Website to find out their eligibility status.
 The links below provide easy access to E-Verify information for qualified F-1 students with a degree in Science, Technology, Engineering or Mathematics and who are seeking employment by businesses enrolled in the E-Verify program.
 Ohio is one of the states where businesses are enrolled in the program.

 The links and E-Verify hotline information are as follows: